Skeleton (category theory)

-In mathematics, a skeleton of a category is a subcategory that, roughly speaking, does not contain any extraneous isomorphisms.
+A skeleton of a mathematical category is a subcategory that, roughly speaking, does not contain any extraneous isomorphisms.
 In a certain sense, the skeleton of a category is the "smallest" equivalent category, which captures all "categorical properties" of the original.
 In fact, two categories are equivalent if and only if they have isomorphic skeletons.
 A category is called skeletal if isomorphic objects are necessarily identical.

 Definition

 A skeleton of a category C is an equivalent category D in which isomorphic objects are equal.
 Typically, a skeleton is taken to be a subcategory D of C such that: